3 years full-time (plus optional placement year)

-Because there is a common admissions process for all PEP courses, it is reasonably easy to transfer from one PEP course to another, subject to space being available on the course you want to move to.
+It is reasonably easy to transfer between the courses in the School of PEP, subject to space being available on the course you want to move to.
 It is relatively easy to change within the first few weeks of the first year.
 After this, you may have to wait until the start of the second year, and at that point you can move only into a course for which you have taken the relevant first year introductory modules.

 This module will:

 In your second year you'll take 120 credits - at least 40 credits each for Philosophy and Politics with the remainder from either subject.

 You can choose to take between 40 and 80 credits of Philosophy.